bjornvester/wsdl2java-gradle-plugin/README.md

 The CXF tool will overwrite generated classes from multiple WSDL files if they have the same qualified name.
 Especially the `ObjectFactory` class might be overwritten, which is very annoying.

-### CXF is not deterministic
+### CXF does not generate resources in a deterministic way

 When CXF generates an `ObjectFactory` class, the order of the methods are not deterministic, but depend on the absolute path of the input files.
-This may cause misses in the Gradle build cache, ecp, which may propagate to downstream projects, resulting in long build times.
+This may cause misses in the Gradle build cache, which may propagate to downstream projects, resulting in long build times.
-I have a local fix for this and I hope to create a PR for it to the relevant Apache project.
+See https://issues.apache.org/jira/browse/XMLSCHEMA-65 for more information.

 ## Contributions